ucsb-ersp-2018/prof-belding-wang-group/README.md

-## Welcome to Professor Wang and Professor Belding's ERSP Group Site!
+## Welcome to Our ERSP Group Site!

 We are second year CS/CE undergraduates working with [Professor William Wang](https://www.cs.ucsb.edu/~william/) and [Professor Elizabeth Belding](http://people.cs.ucsb.edu/ebelding/front-page).
 Our project is about ....